 Thursday: Learning Environments supporting Entrepreneurship in Basic Education

-- Case Pikkuyrittäjät “Little Entrepreneurs”is an entrepreneurship education program for primary schools, grades 4th-6th.
-During a nine-week period, 10-12 yr old pupils run a company from beginning to end.
+- Case example: Pikkuyrittäjät “Little Entrepreneurs” is an entrepreneurship education program for primary schools, grades 4th-6th.
+During a nine-week period, 10-12 yrs old pupils run a company from beginning to end.
 The pupils come up with a business idea, and develop it further, with the assistance of the teacher, as part of curricula.
 Each group comes up with their own company name, logo, slogan, elevator pitch, and makes a website for their company.
 In the end, ideas will be presented at an event where the pupils sell their own products and services to the real customers paying with real money.
-Pikkuyrittäjät is nominated for the best European and global entrepreneurship education program.
-The final is held in Oslo 9/2016.
-Pikkuyrittäjät is also Finland’s representative for Commission’s European Enterprise Awards held in Bratislava 11/2016.
+Pikkuyrittäjät was nominated for the best European and global entrepreneurship education program in 2016.

 Friday: School of the Future